wojtekchwala/GHSA-g59r-24g3-h7cm/README.md

 ```

 #### Scenario 2: Superadmin Email Address Change (Version ≤ 5.21.0)
+> [!IMPORTANT]
-In the latest version (5.22.0), the password change mechanism was hardened by requiring the current password.
+> In the latest version (5.22.0), the password change mechanism was hardened by requiring the current password.
 However, the stored XSS vulnerability still allows an attacker to change the email address associated with the Superadmin account.
 By altering the email address, the attacker can initiate a password reset process, gaining control over the account.

 **Exploit:**